March on Mississippi: Danny Glover, Sen. Sanders take on automaker

 Don't tell Hollywood star Danny Glover that celebrities should just stick to singing, acting or dunking while keeping their mouths shut on political and social issues.

-"I don't abdicate my responsibility as a citizen," the veteran actor said.
+"I don't abdicate my responsibility as a citizen," the veteran actor told NBC News.
 "I don't need to abdicate (my responsibilities) for better education for kids and reading programs and all that other stuff.
 That's what a citizen does....that's what a human being does as part of a community."

 Celebrities are citizens and more of them need to use their platforms to effect change, 70-year-old Glover said.